ae-dschorsaanjo/clcs/README.md

 `1 + 2 + (3 - (2 * 2)) + 5 + 6`.

-While not part of ZN, operand-inferrance is recommended practice and part of the clcs implementation; if only one operand is provided, the result of the previous operation should be used as the expression's *first operand*.
+While not part of ZN, operand-inference is recommended practice and part of the clcs implementation; if only one operand is provided, the result of the previous operation should be used as the expression's *first operand*.
 For example if we do the following calculations:

 ```
 + 1 2